Shock Video: Shock Video 2 (1995)

 Shock Video 2: The Show Business of Crime and Punishment aired on HBO on July 15, 1995.
 Like its predecessor, it is an hour-long program and part of the America Undercover series.
 It is narrated by Peter Thomas, and focuses on video footage used in criminal trials.
 It features the graphic footage that is viewed by juries, such as videotaped confessions, crime scenes, and criminal acts such as a rape.
-Other footage includes the trials of O. J. Simpson and the Menendez brothers, the videotaped death of actor Vic Morrow, and a session between Dr. Jack Kevorkian and a patient prior to the latter's death by assisted suicide.
+Other footage includes the trials of O. J. Simpson and the Menéndez brothers, the videotaped death of actor Vic Morrow, and a session between Dr. Jack Kevorkian and a patient prior to the latter's death by assisted suicide.
 It also documents the controversy over televising trials, as well as proposals to air executions.
 Phil Donahue, Steven Brill, and Jeffrey Toobin make appearances, voicing support for cameras in courtrooms, and Donahue also speaks in favor of a live televised execution.

 Robert Koehler, writing for the Los Angeles Times, wrote that "as we're deep into the O.J. trial, much of 'Shock Video 2' isn't all that shocking".
 The New York Daily News called it "a shameless, sleazy, exploitive, hypocritical piece of claptrap, the sins of which equal or exceed any of those it claims to expose".
 Ray Loynd of Variety wrote that "the visual distinction between a cop's handwritten report utilized by prosecutors and a wrenching video chronicle of the same scene is ample justification for the use of video".

 Bailey acknowledged that some viewers may consider the program to be sensationalist: "The challenge is how you discuss something, the context in which you put it.
 We wanted to illustrate the process of crime and punishment from beginning to end, and that includes sometimes showing the crime".
 Bailey considered television ideal for "exploring our voyeuristic tendencies", stating, "If you look at its history, every few years it presses the boundaries to where it's never gone".